-12As a robustness check we consider relaxing the criteria for the first subgroup slightly by requiring that they were employed full time in March of the year they turned 20 and on leave in the next March.
-We show below this has very little effect on our results.
+&lt;sup>12 As a robustness check, we consider relaxing the criteria for the first subgroup slightly by requiring that they were employed full time in March of the year they turned 20 and on leave in the next March.
+We show this has very little effect on our results.